Mobile Math Website

 Parthenon of Ancient Greece has obvious geometric shapes and patterns.

-The study of mathematics as a subject begins in the 6th century BC when the Pythagoreans originate the word mathematics.
+The study of mathematics as a subject begins the Classical Period, 600 - 300 BC, when the Pythagoreans originate the word mathematics.
 It is primarily derived from the ancient Greek word mathema meaning any study which a person may learn.

 In ancient Greek writings other word variations exist including manthanein and manthanousin, and relate either to learning, someone who is learned or the manner of learning.